Now, I think Gloria Allred has shown up for her press conference.

 Yeah, she was smiling when she was saying all this.

-You don't want to hear the other two.
+You don't want to hear the other two?

 Well, I do.

-Alright, so here we go.
+All right, so here we go.

 Here's the next one.

-When I returned back to New Jersey where I was staying, I told my boyfriend Mr. Kane had been very sexually inappropriate with me, and shortly thereafter I told another friend of mine who has been a mentor the same thing.
+When I returned back to New Jersey, where I was staying, I told my boyfriend Mr. Kane had been very sexually inappropriate with me.

-I didn't tell them the details because quite frankly, I was very embarrassed that Mr. Kane had been sexually inappropriate to me.
+I didn't tell them the details because, quite frankly, I was very embarrassed that Mr. Kane had been sexually inappropriate to me.

-But yeah, they're they don't know the details.
+Yeah, they don't know the details.

-She's she's gonna tell us, but she didn't tell her boyfriend, she didn't tell her mentor, she didn't tell anybody else, but she's telling us the details.
+She didn't tell anybody else, but she's telling us the details.

 Politico.

-138 stories last week, zilch.
+138 stories last week.

-Well now that's an interesting question.
+Well, now that's an interesting question.

 How do these women always end up with Gloria Allred?

-I'm coming forward to give a face and a voice to those women who cannot or for whatever reasons do not wish to come forward, and on behalf of all women who are sexually harassed in the workplace, but do not come out of fear of retaliation or in public humiliation.
+I'm coming forward to give a face and a voice to those women who cannot or for whatever reasons do not wish to come forward and on behalf of all women who are sexually harassed in the workplace, but do not come out of fear of retaliation or in public humiliation.

-I really didn't want to be here today and wouldn't have been here if it had not been for the three other women who have alleged sexual harassment against against Mr. Kane.
+I really didn't want to be here today and wouldn't have been here if it had not been for the three other women who have alleged sexual harassment against Mr. Kane.

 I want you, Mr. Kane, to come clean.